Algarve is the southernmost region of Portugal. This area is well known among the surf community due to its beautiful beaches and amazing landscapes.

 At the opposite side of the market, we found another couple of Italians, they were proudly selling Sicilian food!
 They struggle a bit at the beginning of the market, but as soon as people tried their delicatessen they sold everything out.
 Their homemade cannoli brought us straight to Sicily for a few moments!

 Now you would like to know how much did we sell.
-Good news is: we sold some of our jewelry and all the food.
+The good news is: we sold some of our jewelry and all the food.
 The bad news is: we had to buy lunch 🙂